Thomas Baynham of Noxon Park ( -1587)

 Thomas, my nine times great-grandfather, was probably born at Clearwell Castle where his father had been living since 1518.

-He married Mary.
-They had four children: Cecily; Richard; Thomas, my eight times great-grandfather, in 1578; Christopher; George.
+He married Mary Ely in 1575 and they had four children: Richard; Cecily; Thomas, my eight times great-grandfather, in 1581; Christopher; and George, in 1586.

 He died, probably at his home in Noxon Park, in 1587.